wunderwald/Respy/Code/app/docs/baseline.md

 # Baseline

 Resting-state recording.
-The participant sees a neutral display with a countdown for 5 minutes while the resp signal is recorded and LSL markers are sent at the start and end.
+The participant watches a 7-minute resting-state video full-screen while the resp signal is recorded in the background and LSL markers are sent at the start and end.
+If the video file isn't present, falls back to a plain countdown display for the same duration.

 ---